 Senancour, Étienne Pivert de (1770-1846), French writer best known for his novel Obermann (1804).
 In a 1964 interview with "M.V." in Journal de Montreux, Nabokov said that among his favorite writers was "Senancour, an author too little known who wrote, around 1830, in the Journal of his life, splendid descriptions of the Alps" (forthcoming in Brian Boyd and Anastasia Tolstoy, eds., Think, Write, Speak: Uncollected Interviews, Essays and Reviews, Penguin 2019).
 VN approvingly quotes from Senoncour's Obermann several times in his Eugene Onegin commentary (Vol 2: 154, 180-1, 321, 422; Vol 3: 34, 71, 237; EO, Bollingen 1964).

 Tertz, Abram (1925-1997), Russian author and political prisoner.
 Nabokov read Tertz’s (pseudonym of Andrei Sinyavsky) “On Socialist Realism” in 1961.
-The book attacked the system of “Socrealism” as formulated by Maxim Gorky, the deluge of books (classified as Soviet Literature) published under its spell and their obvious inadequacy to meet the complex reality of the world.
+The book attacked the doctrine of “Socrealism” as formulated by Maxim Gorky, and the books (classified as Soviet Literature) published under its influence as being inadequate to meet the complexity and variety of people's lives.
 Because of the subject matter it was anonymously published abroad in 1959, in the Paris monthly, Espirit in a French translation.
 Nabokov remarked that although Tertz’s case was stated with intelligence and brilliancy, it was what he had been saying to his students for twenty years. (see Boyd, VNAY 423 and also Nabokov's own essay, "Russian Writers, Censors and Readers")

 Thurber, James Grover (1894-1961), American cartoonist, humorist and author.
 Nabokov thought of him as a "creative artist in his own right" and admired his famous short story, The Secret Life of Walter Mitty (Letter to K. White, 1946, Vladimir Nabokov: Selected Letters 1940-1977).
 In his essay, On Inspiration Nabokov approvingly cities Thurber as, "Art does not rush to the barricades".
 His drawings like the justly celebrated collection The Seal in the Bedroom must have appealed to Nabokov who was an avid cartoon buff.